inasafe/inasafe-doc/docs/source/training/socialisation/introduction.rst

 Indonesia - a country that is highly vulnerable to different disasters including flood, tsunami, volcano, earthquakes, as well as other localised disasters such as landslides, wildfire and so on.
-InaSAFE has since been adopted for use in many other countries - it is not ‘Indonesia specific'.
+InaSAFE has since been adopted for use in many other countries - it is not 'Indonesia specific'.

 The underlying goal of InaSAFE is to encourage and facilitate better planning for disasters - our slogan is **"better planning saves lives"**.